-HRA stands for House Rent Allowance which is basically a part of the salary provided to an employee by his employer in case if he is residing in a rented accommodation.
-The HRA exemption can only be claimed if you are residing in a rented accommodation.
+HRA stands for House Rent Allowance which is basically a part of the salary provided to an employee by his employer in case if he is residing in rented accommodation.
+The HRA exemption can only be claimed if you are residing in rented accommodation.

-No other allowances like special allowance are added into to your salary for computing the tax-exempted on the HRA amount.
+No other allowances like special allowance are added into your salary for computing the tax-exempted on the HRA amount.

 House rent allowance (HRA) is one of the basic components of your salary.
-However, many of us are not familiar about the rules that help us to save tax on them.
+However, many of us are not familiar with the rules that help us to save tax on them.
 If you are a salaried employee who is residing in a rented apartment, then you should always have an acute knowledge about how to use HRA to reduce you then here’s how you can use HRA to reduce your tax liability.

 How to Calculate the Tax-exempted HRA Amount?

 The amount of HRA that your employer avails from you is not fully exempted from tax.
-The tax-exempt portion of the HRA is basically minimum of the following:
+The tax-exempt portion of the HRA is basically a minimum of the following:

 a) Actual HRA availed from an employer